macrawford/take-home-challenge/README.md

 Set-up should be fairly easy for this application.
 Clone the repo down locally and open in your editor of choice.
 From the project directory, on the command line run `npm install`.
 This should set up the dependencies for the project.

+(If you don't have Node.js installed, you may need to install those.
+Follow instruction for your OS at https://nodejs.org/en/download/)

 To boot up the project in your browser, run `npm run build` to bundle with webpack.
 Run `npm start` to run the start script and load the project in your browser.
 If successful, in the console you should see

 ```